annayeva/connecti-stream/README.md

-<h2>Web Devwlopment exam project.
+<h2>Web Development exam project.
 Streaming web application ConnectiStream.</h2>

 During the work on the Web Development exam project I conducted a research of the product and aimed to base the design on the best practices of UX/UI, paying attention to display versions for different media displays, architecture and optimization.